coz-labo/coz/docs/tutorial/.jsdoc_precompiled/05 - Customizing coz.md

     path: __dirname + '/render-by-my-custom-engine-01.txt',
     // Template source string to compile with the custom engine.
     tmpl: 'This is good day to __goodToDo___.',
+    // Data to passed to compiled template function.
     data: {
         goodToDo: 'die'
     }